SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    -> 1 >= 1   // true because 1 is greater than or equal to 1
    >> )
    >> assert( !(
-   -> 2 <= 1   // false because 2 is not less than or equal to 1
+   -> 2 <= 1   // false because 2 isn't less than or equal to 1
    >> ) )

 Comparison operators are often used in conditional statements,